Office of Environmental and Energy Coordination

 how to get started graphic with following steps

-One of the first steps to the installation of EVSE in your HOA community is understanding the current and future community demand by considering questions such as:
+One of the first steps toward the installation of EVSE in your community association is understanding the current and future demand by considering questions such as:

 • How many residents already own or lease an EV?